waynebloss/hashids-tsql/readme.md

 ## TODO

-- Create `encodeyMany` functions.
-- Create `encodeSplit` functions that split a string/delimiter and return the `encodeyMany` result.
+- Create `encodeSplit` functions that split a string/delimiter and returns the `encodeList` result.
 - Create TSQL functions for decoding and integrate them into the hashids-tsql generator.
 - See other minor technical TODO items in hashids-tsql/app.js.